Human Rights Workshop

-In fact in 2015, the Joint Committee for Human Rights deemed that providing PSHE education covering violence against women and girls was necessary to protect children from discrimination in contravention of Article 14 of the European Convention on Human Rights.
+In fact, in 2018, the Joint Committee for Human Rights deemed that providing PSHE education covering violence against women and girls was necessary to protect children from discrimination in contravention of Article 14 of the European Convention on Human Rights.

 PSHE Workshops Guide